-With climate change at the forefront of the news for many reasons, we face some difficult questions in what we can do to slow down its progress.
+With climate change at the forefront of the news for many reasons, we face some difficult questions about how to slow its progress.
 Local youth are making a big impact and can teach us about what we can do moving forward.

-Rural communities are hard hit by changes in weather and climate, but often left out climate discussions.
-The Jefferson Center in St. Paul, MN, used a citizen jury model to create Rural Climate Dialogues, engaging rural residents with the resources and information they need to think critically and create sustainable community solutions.
-Their representative recommendations address actual community needs, which are presented to local, state, and national policymakers.
+Rural communities are hard hit by changes in weather and climate, but often left out of climate discussions.
+The Jefferson Center in St. Paul, MN, used a citizen jury model to create Rural Climate Dialogues, engaging rural residents with the resources and information they need to think critically about community issues and create sustainable solutions.
+Their recommendations address current community needs, and are presented to local, state, and national policymakers.

 An African American leader in Denver has created and is circulating a webpage for Black History Month that highlights Black conservation leaders in Colorado.
 Check it out and consider doing something similar in your state or region!